 Insurers use this word to describe finalizing enrollment.
 Coverage has been effectuated once someone signs up, selects a plan on the ACA exchange, pays the premium, and has the policy finalized.

 Small businesses using the SHOP exchange are supposed to decide how much they will contribute to workers’ health coverage, and then let the employees choose from a menu of plan choices through the exchange, instead of having the employer choose the health plan.
 But that “employee choice” option was delayed – and then delayed again in 18 states until at least 2016.
 Most of the state-run exchanges have gone ahead with it.
 Without employee choice, there is less incentive for small businesses to switch to the exchange.

 The requirement that businesses with more than 50 workers offer affordable coverage.
 The deadline, originally in 2014, has changed and the requirement is being phased in more slowly.
-Businesses with 50 to 99 workers will have a mandate, but it’s been postponed again.
-It’s now effective in 2016.
+Businesses with 50 to 99 workers will have a mandate, but it’s been postponed again until 2016.